ansariowais669-hub/Machine-Learning-World/Learning_ML/Linear_Regression/README.md

 ↓

+**Assumptions of Linear Regression**

+↓

 **3D Visualization of Regression Plane**

-This progression helps build an understanding of Linear Regression from its **basic implementation and mathematical foundations** to **model evaluation, multi-feature regression, matrix-based implementation, and visualization**.
+This progression helps build an understanding of Linear Regression from its **basic implementation and mathematical foundations** to **model evaluation, multi-feature regression, matrix-based implementation, model assumptions, and visualization**.